Judecoin/information/rpc-doc/wallet-rpc.md

 ## Introduction

-This is a list of the JUDEcoin-wallet-rpc calls, their inputs and outputs, and examples of each.
-The program JUDEcoin-wallet-rpc replaced the rpc interface that was in simplewallet and then JUDEcoin-wallet-cli.
+This is a list of the Judecoin-wallet-rpc calls, their inputs and outputs, and examples of each.
+The program Judecoin-wallet-rpc replaced the rpc interface that was in simplewallet and then Judecoin-wallet-cli.

-All JUDEcoin-wallet-rpc methods use the same JSON RPC interface.
+All Judecoin-wallet-rpc methods use the same JSON RPC interface.
 For example:

 ```
 IP=127.0.0.1